 The death of a loved one can cause immeasurable anguish for surviving family members.
 A wrongful death, meaning a death caused by another’s negligence that could have been prevented, compounds that grief.
 Though nothing can bring back your loved one, Texas law allows the family of wrongful death victims to collect compensation for their loss from the negligent party.
-If you have had to suffer the loss of a family member due to the negligence of an individual or company, you should contact the compassionate Houston wrongful death attorneys at Blass Law.
+If you have had to suffer the loss of a family member due to the negligence of an individual or company, you should contact the compassionate a Houston wrongful death lawyer at Blass Law.
 Call (713) 225-1900 or request a free case evaluation and learn about your options.

 What Constitutes a Wrongful Death?

 Under Texas wrongful death law, an action can be brought for wrongful death if the “wrongful act, neglect, carelessness, unskillfulness, or default” of someone causes the death of another.
 The action can be brought against one person, a group of people, a corporation, business, business owner and other entities expressly mentioned in the statute.

 For a free legal consultation with a wrongful death lawyer serving Houston, call 713-225-1900

 Laws vary by state as to which surviving relatives can bring an action for wrongful death.
 In Texas, a wrongful death claim can be brought by:

 - The surviving children, even if they are adults

 They can each file a wrongful death action on their own or one person can file on behalf of all of them.
 If none of the eligible survivors file a lawsuit within three months of the death of their loved one, the personal representative of the deceased person’s estate may file the wrongful death claim.
 Though some states allow siblings to file a wrongful death lawsuit, Texas does not.

 Examples of Wrongful Death Cases